wiscsg/wis-csg-2018/README.md

 # Authors and Attribution

-This project was designed, executed, and written by a number of scientists who crowdsourced it online in their spare time.
+This project was designed, executed, and written by a number of scientists, currently located in different cities in the India, Europe, and USA.
+[Read about them](https://github.com/csgsciencesurvey/WISCSG2018/blob/master/authors_contributors.md).

 # License